AndyT2503/AndyT2503.github.io/docs/content/article/the-power-of-conditional-type-in-angular.md

 ```

 ## Conclusion
 **Conditional Type** is  really an intensive type of Typescript, but we haven't used it enough in Angular.
 In this article, we explored two use cases that we can use **Conditional Type** effectively in Angular.
 If you have any other use cases of **Conditional Type**, I'm looking to hear you via [Facebook Messenger](http://m.me/AndyTu.Hoang/ "Tu Hoang facebook messenger").
+If you like this article, please give me 1 star for this [personal website](https://github.com/AndyT2503/AndyT2503.github.io "personal website").